Griiimon/Chest-Autosaver/README.md

 Now you can change the gold inside that chest in the editor and it will be automatically saved and persists or change it while running the game and call `save()` on the chest to make it persist.

+Running the main scene is an example of how its possible to change the gold value in-game.

 # Notes

 Havent tested with: